IndigoOnlineProduction/Creating-French-Content/creating-french-content.md

 # Creating French content

-## **When creating a French page, ensure the English page, everything on the page and accompanying content blocks are published**
+## **When creating a French page ensure the English page, everything on the page and accompanying content blocks are published**

-## If creating French content block, ensure English version is published
+### If creating French content block, ensure English version is published

 ## Navigate to Extra Tools from Workarea content
 ![Image of Workarea ](https://static.indigoimages.ca/assetsexternal/navigating-to-extra_tools.jpg)